 Should I go up to North Iceland?

-Sure, but Not primarily to see the northern lights, but you should go for many other reasons.
+Not to see the northern lights, but you should go for many other reasons.
 In Iceland, you are already in the north, so you don’t get a better chance of seeing the lights by going farther north.

-What’re the best months to see the northern lights?
+What’s the best time of year to see the northern lights?

-From November to December has become a trendy time to join the aurora hunt.
-For those who don’t like crowds, try from September to October and January to March.
-The season reaches all the way into April, but we would recommend November-December for two reasons:
+November-December has become a very popular time to join the aurora hunt.
+For those who don’t like crowds, try from January to March.
+The season reaches from late August all the way into April, but we would recommend November-December for two reasons: